Amazon Faves

 Beach Day in Grand Cayman Cruise Port

 One of the top free activities in Grand Cayman is to enjoy a beach day.
-Most popular beach are Seven Mile Beach, Governor’s Beach, and Rum Point, detailed below.
+The most popular beaches are Seven Mile Beach, Governor’s Beach, and Rum Point, detailed below.
 While these beaches are free, transportation to them is not, and unfortunately, taxis in Grand Cayman are pricey; also, more on that below.

 Renting chairs and an umbrella from a local will also set you back some money.
 These factors, coupled with the reasons noted above, are additional reasons why it may be more advantageous for cruisers to book a cruise line excursion here.